 Every autumn in the charming city of Utrecht there is a meeting of minds and bodies who come together in the spirit of one central element: music.
 Not a statement of overt grandeur, of course, a music festival is a rather self-explanatory and long-established concept.
 Through a number of uniquely enthralling characteristics, however, Le Guess Who? draws people back to the Dutch city time and time again.

-This is true in a musical sense, but for 2019 a noticeably more radical approach has been taken with the recruitment of guest curators Iris van Herpen and Salvador Breed.
+This is true in a musical sense, but for 2019 a noticeably more radical approach has been taken with recruiting guest curators Iris van Herpen and Salvador Breed.
 Iris is known for her work in fashion design, creating innovative bespoke pieces which possess qualities that stretch the art form far beyond expectation and convention.
-Various unique and masterfully executed approaches leave design traditions behind, instead of locating surreal, dream-like artefacts in a kind of hyper exotic future landscape.
+Various unique and masterfully executed approaches leave design traditions behind instead of locating surreal, dream-like artefacts in a hyper-exotic future landscape.

-‘Where Iris’ work is completely based on materiality, mine only exists by moving air.‘ says Breed of the contrasting nature of their practices.
-‘It exists in time rather than in material.‘ In collaboration, this rift is narrowed and deconstructed in various ways – a shared notion of composition underpinning the process of creating, an eye (or ear) for compositional elements and their transmuted counterparts and the importance of recognising nature’s influence, at all levels of magnitude.
+Where Iris’ work is completely based on materiality, mine only exists by moving air, says Breed of the contrasting nature of their practices.
+It exists in time rather than in material.
+In collaboration, this rift is narrowed and deconstructed in various ways – a shared notion of composition underpinning the process of creating, an eye (or ear) for compositional elements and their transmuted counterparts and the importance of recognising nature’s influence at all levels of magnitude.
 Both artists seek to expand the potentials of their materials, beyond breaking point, into a liminal space where disparate elements – in this case, fashion and sound – can intermingle and create new composite forms.

 The pair’s approach to curating their portion of the Le Guess Who? programme could be said to extend their own attitudes to creating in an age dominated by technology and self-eclipsing scientific developments.
 However, more personal experiences have driven the selection – which includes Djrum, Amnesia Scanner and Efterklang – into an eclectic, highly expressive mix.
 What links them together is how they each describe one of a number of identities that can make up a human being or a single sense that when intermingled with others can define the complexity of the human experience.

-More overtly technology-driven content comes via Holly Herndon, a producer who has delved into increasingly complex and conceptual practices in her creation of music.
-She will be presenting material from her album ‘Proto’, released earlier this year.
-The work follows on from previous releases that focus on specific technologies, this time featuring a pronounced use of AI.
+More overtly technology-driven content comes via Holly Herndon, a producer who has delved into increasingly complex and conceptual practices in her music creation.
+She will present material from her album ‘Proto’, released earlier this year.
+The work follows on from previous releases focusing on specific technologies, this time featuring a pronounced use of AI.
 On one hand, this machine intelligence (named Spawn and assigned female pronouns) could be seen as a compositional tool, using algorithmic processes to first decode and then augment the real vocal ensemble Herndon employed.

-On the other, given this augmentation lends a new voice and character to the group rather than simply processing existing material, it’s maybe more a case that this is a thinking and performing entity in itself.
+On the other, given that this augmentation lends a new voice and character to the group rather than simply processing existing material, it’s maybe more a case that this is a thinking and performing entity.
 The question hangs in the resulting sound, an intriguing amalgamation of familiar tones and alien movement.
-On the subject of art and science, Breed states that it ‘feels natural for them to be closer together‘, and that he is aware of an increased sense of cooperation between the two forms – art reflecting scientific developments; scientific research being inspired by art.
+On the subject of art and science, Breed states that it feels natural for them to be closer together, and that he is aware of an increased sense of cooperation between the two forms – art reflecting scientific developments; scientific research being inspired by art.
 In the curation of their sub-programme, it is evident that both he and Iris van Herpen welcome and seek to celebrate this union, central as it is to their creative processes and many facets of the contemporary lives of us all.
 Though there are reasons to be cautious of a tech-dystopia, this needn’t be a central aspect of our confusing modern times; around the corner from doubt lie the endless wonders of creative alchemy and sensory entropy.